spellshape/cli/contributing.md

 ## Prioritizing issues with milestones

-Ignite CLI follows Git Flow for branch strategy <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.
+Spellshape CLI follows Git Flow for branch strategy <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.

-* Each Ignite CLI release has a milestone, see <https://github.com/ignite/cli/milestones>.
+* Each Spellshape CLI release has a milestone, see <https://github.com/spellshape/cli/milestones>.

 * Issues in each milestone have a **priority/high**, **priority/medium**, or **priority/low** label.